wesleydean/xello-fe-test/README.md

 Tips:

 - When clicking on the favourite button, populate a list of favorites using an Angular service dedicated to this logic.
 The service should
-- Using [Angular material icons](https://fonts.google.com/icons) the heart material icon within the button.
-Ie. <i class="material-icons">favorite</i>
-- The number of favourited items will be displayed in the top bar with the number of courses displayed beside a heart icon (like the checkout button).
+- The number of favourited items will be updated in the top bar from 3a.
 - Create a service that saves a favourite on click, and fetch them via api as well.
 - How would you make this accessible?
 Ie. role=image, aria-label

 - How would you test this for accessibility on desktop/in the browser?

 # Angular